Megan Swann

-Megan Knowles-Bacon, best known by her stage name Megan Swann, is the president of The Magic Circle, a British magicians' organization.
-She was 28 when she gained the position in 2021.
-Until 1991 the Magic Circle did not admit women at all.
+Megan Knowles-Bacon (born 1992), known by her stage name Megan Swann, is a British magician who served as the first female president, and youngest president, of the Magic Circle, from 2021 to 2023.

 Background

 Swann has been performing magic since she was a child.
 Her career began via the Young Magician's Club, a youth initiative of The Magic Circle.
 She became a member of The Magic Circle at 18.
 In 2014, she became the first woman to be elected as an officer of the society (she was elected as secretary), and she was elected as its Vice-President in 2019.